 I started an apprenticeship as a cook and cancelled it soon.
 After that I started an apprenticeship as an electrician for three years, only to fail again in the end.
-The following year I did all kind of different jobs, like working on construction sites and stuff like that, until I finally realized that I should better finish and complete my previosly canceled electrician apprenticeship.
+The following year I did all kind of different jobs, like working on construction sites and stuff like that, until I finally realized that I should better finish and complete my previously canceled electrician apprenticeship.
 I changed my mindset and I did it.

-After that I stopped working at this job and saw my oppurtunity in working as a freelancer for digital design and retouch, because that was my hobby over all these years before, and even though I was an autodidact, it was something I was actually good at.
-I also moved from middle to western germany and left my old shit behind.
-Finally I could do what I loved, being creative and make people and clients happy with the results.
+After that I stopped working at this job and saw my opportunity in working as a freelancer for digital design and retouch, because that was my hobby over all these years before, and even though I was an autodidact, it was something I was actually good at.
+I also moved from middle to western Germany and left my old shit behind.
+Finally, I could do what I loved, being creative and make people and clients happy with the results.
 One day I did some work for a tattoo shop and I asked for an apprenticeship.
 I got the chance and that was a turning point in my life.
 This was around 2010.

 I was my own teacher for most of the time though, tried different styles, techniques, machines and equipment, inspired by different artists, before I found my own direction.
 Today I am mainly specialized in realistic tattoos and similar stuff in color and black & grey.
 In 2012 we moved back to my old hometown, to open our own shop „Fallout Tattoo“ in Münzenberg (Germany), in which I'm still working.

 The answer is actually as simple as their machines...and that's the main reason for me to use it.
 Cheyenne has a high-quality standard, for both – machines and needles.
 They run always the same, no need to lubricate or change parts, very easy to wrap and clean.